goby-lang/goby/README.md

 - Tough thread/channel mechanism powered by Go's goroutine
 - Builtin high-performance HTTP server
-- Database adapter (currently for PostgreSQL)
+- Builtin database library (currently only support PostgreSQL adapter)
 - JSON support
-- Plugin system that can load existing Go packages dynamically and access from Goby
+- Plugin system that can load existing Go packages dynamically (Only for Linux by now)
-    - Only for Linux by now.
+- Accessing Go objects from Goby directly

 ## Table of contents